quentin452/confighelper2/README.md

 **Endlessids is incompatible**

-# Biome ids Extender seem to be compatible
+# compat between biome ids extender and confighelper

 **seem compatible , no configuration needed**